MicrosoftDocs/WSL/WSL/interop.md

 * `/w` - indicates that this environment variable should only be included when running Win32 from WSL.

 Flags can be combined as needed.

+[Read more about WSLENV](https://devblogs.microsoft.com/commandline/share-environment-vars-between-wsl-and-windows/), including FAQs and examples of setting the value of WSLENV to a concatenation of other pre-defined environment vars, each suffixed with a slash followed by flags to specify how the value should be translated and passing variables with a script.
+This article also includes an example for setting up a dev environment with the [Go programming language](https://golang.org/), configured to share a GOPATH between WSL and Win32.

 ## Disable interoperability